What Percent Is 52 Out of 60: A Complete Guide to Percentage Calculations

 Sports Statistics

 Athletes often track their performance using percentages.
-A basketball player who makes 52 out of 60 free throws has an 86.67% success rate, which is a key metric for evaluating their consistency and skill level.
+Think about it: a basketball player who makes 52 out of 60 free throws has an 86.
+67% success rate, which is a key metric for evaluating their consistency and skill level.

 Scientific or Theoretical Perspective